How to get started teaching English abroad

 Don’t be afraid to make a change and commit!
 But, just in case you don’t like the position or school you are in, make sure you understand what it will take to get out of your contract before you sign.
 You won’t want to (and you shouldn’t!) waste time in a place that makes you unhappy.
 There are plenty of teaching jobs available all over the world, so you can surely find a school or company that fits your goals and desire for working abroad.

-4. Be Culturally Aware
+4. Be Culturally and Politically Aware

 You may not be familiar with the cultural traditions and lifestyles that other people subscribe to.
 Be sure to read up on the cultural do’s and don’ts of the country you choose for your teaching job abroad.
 If you understand some of the history behind social practices, it will make adapting, and the transition as a whole, much easier.